 The Cornelia Sorabji Law Programme is based at the Oxford India Centre for Sustainable Development, which provides a thriving postgraduate and postdoctoral programme for talented Indian graduate students who seek to lead change on their return to India.
 Chandigarh-born Divya Sharma has been selected as the first recipient of the Scholarship.
 Through the generosity of Mr Hemant Sahai of New Delhi, the College has also launched the HSA Advocates Award to another Indian BCL student, Miss Navya Jannu, under the Cornelia Sorabji Law programme.

-After graduating from Somerville with a degree in Jurisprudence in 1892, Cornelia Sorabji returned to India to work on behalf of women living in purdah and later became a distinguished member of Lincoln’s Inn.
+After passing the Jurisprudence exams in 1892, Cornelia Sorabji returned to India to work on behalf of women living in purdah and later became a distinguished member of Lincoln’s Inn.
 Sorabji was only able to take up her place at Oxford thanks to the help of a subscription raised by progressive Indian and British men and women including Madeleine Shaw Lefevre, the first Principal of Somerville.

 Today, many gifted Indian student lawyers find they cannot afford to study at Oxford.
 The Scholarship will provide the opportunity for a trainee Indian lawyer to study at Oxford’s Faculty of Law and live at Somerville College.
 It will be awarded to a candidate with an exceptional academic record who wishes to return to India and serve their country.

 Last April, Dr Prochaska was honoured to be invited to speak at the Supreme Court of India to several hundreds of India’s top barristers, including the President, Vice President and Executive Committee of the Supreme Court Bar Association, on the life and career of Cornelia Sorabji.